-- In this state, it is unlawful to refuse a person a glass of water.
+- In this state, refusing a person a glass of water is unlawful.

 - There are 13 species of rattlesnakes.
 That’s more than any other state.
 On average, 150 people are bitten by rattlesnakes each year.
-Watch out for the most common rattlesnake in the Grand Canyon that is an unusual pink color.
-It blends in perfectly with the rocks.
-They also have the gila monster, the only venomous lizard in the US.
+Watch out for the most common rattlesnake in the Grand Canyon, which is an unusual pink color and blends in perfectly with the rocks.
+They also have the Gila monster, the only venomous lizard in the US.